 Asian Blepharoplasty with sydney plastic surgeon dr ellis choy

 Over 50% of people from South East Asian or from East Asian communities are born with eyes that have a ‘Single Eyelid’ type or Monolid appearance.
 It is the absence of a supratarsal crease or ‘Double Eyelid’ crease.
 Asian blepharoplasty (Asian eyelid surgery) to create the ‘Double Eyelid’ crease has, over the years, become an increasingly common facial plastic surgery procedure.
 This motivates many of Dr Ellis Choy’s patients to visit his practice.
-This is generally not because Asian patients desire Westernised eyes, it is the desire for younger looking and more vivacious eyes, which, in turn, brings an increased self-confidence and a better all-round outlook on life.
+This is not because Asian patients desire Westernised eyes, it is the desire to maintain their natural appearance while still addressing concerns that eyelid surgery specialises in.

-Dr Choy and his team will assess these factors and your desired outcomes during a consultation, before delivering a natural result from the Asian eyelid surgery procedure.
+Dr Choy and his team will assess these factors and your desired outcomes during a consultation, before outlining a plan for the Asian eyelid surgery procedure.

 What is Blepharoplasty Surgery for Asian Eyelids?